Pruning your marijuana plants can have some advantages in certain cases, but it’s not necessary.

 If I were you, I wouldn’t prune my plants at all if I just started growing.

 And once a leaf uses more sugars than it produces, the plant automatically gets rid of it.

-How to prune
+How to prune cannabis

-How to prune marijuana plants
+How to prune weed Step by step

 - Cut two-thirds off of the latest shoot